 - Digital content services for items such as recent videos or photos

-- Updates to listings, like the LIBR 294 Internship new listings feed
+- Updates to listings, such as the LIBR 294 Internship new listings feed

-How you subscribe to an RSS feed depends on your personal preferences.
+How you subscribe to RSS feeds depends on your personal preferences.
 An "RSS Aggregator" manages all of your RSS feeds in one convenient place.
-Do you want to: view multiple feeds with an application running on your computer, or view multiple feeds on a website which collects your feeds, or directly view individual feeds with your web browser?
+Do you want to: use a website which collects your feeds, view multiple feeds with an application running on your computer, or directly view individual feeds with your web browser?

-- A full list of software applications (including many email clients which can read RSS feeds) is at Comparison of feed aggregators.
+- A full list of software applications (including many email clients which can read RSS feeds) is at this comparison of feed aggregators.

-- Browser-based: Firefox (PC or Mac), Internet Explorer 8 (PC), or Safari (Mac) can view individual RSS feeds directly.
+- Browser-based: Firefox (PC or Mac) or Internet Explorer 8 (PC) can view individual RSS feeds directly.
+Chrome requires an extension.